ByteHouse Command Line Interface (CLI)

 --secure

-Sometimes it's neater and more manageable to keep all flags in a configuration file.
-With the configuration file, you can also specify query settings in it.
-You can use the -cf
+Sometimes, it’s more manageable to keep all flags in a configuration file.
+You can also specify query settings in it.
+Use the -cf

 flag with the path to configuration file as value.

-An example of configuration file and usage is shown below:
+An example of a configuration file and its usage is shown below:

 $ cat bytehouse_conf.toml